 - Real-time data can be significantly delayed

-- Includes access to historical financials going back 20 years
+- Includes access to historical financials and key metrics going back 20 years

 - Real-time data is only 15 minutes delayed and can be updated by the click of a button